VinczeAsh/revision-timetable-generator/README.md

 - Structured programming

 ## Purpose
-This project was developed to strengthen understanding of scheduling algorithms, structured logic, and workload optimisation.
+This project was developed to strengthen my understanding of scheduling algorithms, structured logic, and workload optimisation.